learningequality/kolibri/.github/PULL_REQUEST_TEMPLATE.md

  1. Leave all headlines in place
  2. Replace instructional texts with your own words
  3. Tick of completed checklist items as you complete them
- 4. If you intentionally skip a checklist item, see below instruction

-Skipping items in checklists:

-Tick the item checkbox, ~strikethrough item text~, and write why it was skipped, example:

-- [x] ~Skipped item~ This is a documentation fix
--->
+ 4. Feel free to skip checklist items that aren't applicable -->

 ### Summary